CAREERS

 Advancement

 There is always room for advancement at TBB.
-Vertically, the next step of advancement from Construction Laborer to Apprentice General Carpenter.
+Vertically, the next step of advancement Project Manager is that of upper level executive management and/or Design.

 Schedule and Pay

-- Our service area includes Whatcom, Skagit, Island, and San Juan Counties.
+- Our service area includes Whatcom and Skagit counties.
 While we make every effort to assign crews to construction projects located near their homes, employees must be prepared to travel to work anywhere within our service area.

 Position Summary